microsoft/api-guidelines/Guidelines.md

 ## 17. Naming guidelines
 ### 17.1.
 Approach
-Naming policies should aid developers in discovering functionality without having to constantly refer to documentation.
+Naming policies should aid developers in discovering functionality without having to constantly refer to the documentation.
 Use of common patterns and standard conventions greatly aids developers in correctly guessing common property names and meanings.
 Services SHOULD use verbose naming patterns and SHOULD NOT use abbreviations other than acronyms that are the dominant mode of expression in the domain being represented by the API, (e.g. Url).